mashuq0068/event-management-client/questions_and_answers.md

 #### Answer:C

-<i>There is a variable called count and value is 0 . and an array called nums which has 4 elements .
+<i>There is a variable called count and value is 0 . and an array called nums which has 4 elements.
 And forEach  when applied on nums it will check if the value is truthy(not zero) then 1 should be added with num.
 So , from this position the condition will match with last three values except first value(0).For the addition will be applied 3 times with count.
-So ,the answer should be 3. </i>
+So ,the answer should be 3.</i>

 </p>
 </details>